 My first Leica, from 1936, I can't believe this is almost 80 years old (at this writing, 2015) because despite some wear and brassing, it performs like a champ and the inside parts look great.
-It is what is known as a "war time" Leica and who knows what stories it could tell?
+This is a prewar Leica.

 I got it on eBay for a good deal as it was sold 'as-is' due to sluggish slow speeds and maybe 1/500 and 1/1000 not "showing a slit" but indeed firing.
 The Vulcanite was intact but has a redding oxidation to it.
 I got an almost perfect match lens for it, a 1936 Summar 5cm 1:2 with equal brassing and aging.
 It has some haze but no scratches and pitting or fungus.